-One of the most significant optimizations for bandwidth-sensitive applications in the MPI library is single-copy optimization, avoiding the use of shared memory buffers.
-However, as discussed in "Buffering" on page 39, some incorrectly coded applications might hang because of buffering assumptions.
-For this reason, this optimization is not enabled by default for MPI\Send, but you can use the MPI\BUFFER\MAX environment variable to enable this optimization at run time.
+One of the most significant optimizations for bandwidth-sensitive applications in the MPI library is single-copy optimization, which avoids using shared memory buffers.
+However, as discussed in "Buffering" on page 35, some incorrectly coded applications might hang because of buffering assumptions.
+For this reason, this optimization is not enabled by default for MPI_Send, but you can use the MPI_BUFFER_MAX environment variable to enable this optimization at run time.
 The following guidelines show how to increase the opportunity for use of the unbuffered pathway:

 - The MPI data type on the send side must be a contiguous type. - The sender and receiver MPI processes must reside on the same host.
 In the case of a partitioned system, the processes can reside on any of the partitions. - The sender data must be globally accessible by the receiver.
 The SGI MPI implementation allows data allocated from the static region (common blocks), the private heap, and the stack region to be globally accessible.
-In addition, memory allocated via the MPI\Alloc\mem function or the SHMEM symmetric heap accessed via the shpalloc or shmalloc functions is globally accessible.
+In addition, memory allocated via the MPI_Alloc_mem function or the SHMEM symmetric heap accessed via the shpalloc or shmalloc functions is globally accessible.

-Certain run-time environment variables must be set to enable the unbuffered, single copy method.
+Certain run-time environment variables must be set to enable the unbuffered, single-copy method.
 For information about how to set the run-time environment, see "Avoiding Message Buffering - Enabling Single Copy" on page 55.